huzeyann/BrainDecodesDeepNets/README.md

 <iframe width="1932" height="881" src="https://www.youtube.com/embed/WX7V2O6SnN4" title="Brain Decodes Deep Nets" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </details> -->

-> **TL;DR**: This is a follow-up work on the [Algonauts 2023 challenge](http://algonauts.csail.mit.edu/) winning methods [Memory Encoding Model](https://github.com/huzeyann/MemoryEncodingModel).
+> This is a follow-up work on the [Algonauts 2023 challenge](http://algonauts.csail.mit.edu/) winning methods [Memory Encoding Model](https://github.com/huzeyann/MemoryEncodingModel).
 However, we go the opposite direction: the challenge is about understanding the brain, this work is using brain data to explain deep nets.

 We provide a **plug-in and play** API ([example.ipynb](example.ipynb)) to map your vision model to the brain in 30min.
 The visualization is a by-product of **brain encoding model**: predicting brain fMRI measurements in response to images.

 ### Methods